fastapi/sqlmodel/docs/tutorial/many-to-many/create-data.md

 // Print Spider-Boy's teams, just one, but still a list Spider-Boy Teams: [Team(id=2, name='Preventers', headquarters='Sharp Tower')]

-// Automatic roll back any previous automatic transaction, at the end of the with block INFO Engine ROLLBACK
+// Automatically roll back any previous automatic transaction, at the end of the with block INFO Engine ROLLBACK
 ```